ock666/proxmox-discord-notify/README.md

   <h3 align="center">Proxmox Task Discord Notifier</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    A Bash Script to keep you informed of tasks running in your cluster.
     <br />
     <a href="https://github.com/ock666/proxmox-discord-notify"><strong>Explore the docs »</strong></a>
     <br />